danielaparker/jsoncons/README.md

     // The second book
     const json& book = booklist[1];

-    //Loop through the book members using a range-based for loop
+    //Loop through the book's name-value pairs using a range-based for loop
     for (auto member : book.members())
     {
     	std::cout << member.name()